-It is the policy of the Board of Directors to retain the services of a professional Investment Manager to select investments for the fund in accordance with the objectives and guidelines established herein, and considering the following:
+It is the policy of the Board of Directors of RCFNS to retain the services of a professional Investment Manager who knows and understands RCFNS' mission and values and selects investments for the fund in accordance with the objectives and guiding principles above, and considering the following:

-- A. The Primary investment objectives of the Foundation are safety of principal and the provision of a total maximum return through income and capital appreciation.
-It is necessary that the Foundation Capital be defended against inflation, by a retention of a portion of its total return.
-Capital appreciation must be sought without undue risk of capital. - B. The Board of Directors believes a professional investment management style can provide attractive long-term rates of return for the Foundation Capital. - C. The Board of Directors is willing to forego those incremental returns that may arise from extreme risk-taking.
-The long-term growth of the Foundation Capital and its ability to generate a relative high level of income are considered to be of greater importance than an attempt to make short-term market gains that may expose the Foundation to a significant reduction in value. - D. The Investment Manager will have full discretion in managing and selecting investments, subject to the general guidelines contained herein.
-These guidelines, which may be amended from time to time, are designed to achieve reasonable diversification, and thereby reduce risk associated with undue concentration, and to ensure that the fund is invested in good quality securities.
+- A. The investment objectives of RCFNS is safety of principal and the provision of a return through income and capital appreciation while adhering to RCFNS' values.
+It is necessary that RCFNS' Capital be defended against inflation, by a retention of a portion of its total return.
+Capital appreciation must be sought without undue risk of capital. - B. RCFNS is willing to forego incremental returns that may arise from extreme risk-taking.
+The long-term growth of RCFNS' capital and its ability to generate a relatively high level of income are of greater importance than an attempt to make short-term market gains that may expose the RCFNS to a significant reduction in value.

-- E. It is expected that the Investment Manager will manage the Foundation investments so as to achieve relatively consistent rates of return and to preserve capital irrespective of major short-term market fluctuations. - F. It is expected that all funds invested will be done so within the mandate of RCFNS and through a climate and gender equality lens.
+- C. The Investment Manager will have full discretion in managing and selecting investments, subject to the guiding principles above.
+These guiding principles, which may be amended from time to time, are designed to achieve reasonable diversification, and thereby reduce risk associated with undue concentration, and to ensure that the fund is invested in good quality securities. - D. It is expected that the Investment Manager will manage RCFNS' investments to achieve relatively consistent rates of return and to preserve capital irrespective of major short-term market fluctuations.